blegas78/autoSplitters/README.md

 ### 4. Video Auto Splitter

-1. Download your desired `.vas` file
+1. Download your desired `.vas` file from the [Release Page here](https://github.com/blegas78/autoSplitters/releases)
 2. Open LiveSplit and your layout if not open
 3. At this stage your timer is still probably checking against Real Time Attack (RTA) instead of the loadless IGT.
 Right-click the LiveSplit window, then select `Compare Against` -> `Game Time`
 4. Right-click the LiveSplit window again, this time choose `Edit Layout...`